cnr-isti-vclab/ReviewerNet/README.md

 # Visual variables

 Visual cues are used to improve the comprehension during interactive sessions.
-The colour, size, boundary, and style of visual elements (nodes, dots, bars, writings) visually represent important characteristics of the entities they stand for.
+The position, colour, size, boundary, and style of visual elements (nodes, dots, bars, writings) visually represent important characteristics of the entities they stand for.
 The coherence of visual cues across different views enforces their meaningfulness, and makes it easy for the user to switch between different views without losing focus.

 ### Visual cues for Papers

-*   For papers in the PN, the node color corresponds to the number of citations received by the paper, from yellow (few citations) to green (many citations).
+*   For papers in the PN, the node color may corresponds either to the number of citations received by the paper, from yellow (few citations) to green (many citations) or to or to the venue where it is published - according to the colormap choosen by the user.
 The corresponding dots in the RT follow the same colormap.
 Dots corresponding to papers in the reference database, but not included the PN, are marked as grey.
 *   Selected (key) papers are circled in blue, both in the PN and the RT.
 Arcs are blue in the RN when the co-authored papers include a selected (key) paper.